oracle-weblogic/cloud-native-XWeeks/springboot-sample/create.devcs.project.md

 #### Create Oracle Developer Cloud Service project ####

 Sign in to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
 First select your datacenter then provide the identity domain and credentials.
-After a successful login you will see your Dashboard.
+(USE DEVCS DOMAIN CREDENTIALS) After a successful login you will see your Dashboard.
 Find the Developer services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console**.
 ![](images/01.dashboard.png)

 Log in to Oracle Developer Cloud Services and create a new project.